AKUINO/LoRanne/README.md

 * The message is sent using RadioHead library (encrypted but no ACK required).
 * For remote module, the sender keeps listening for eventual input messages from the destination (actuators settings, sensors data retransmission requests) during a short period of time.
 * If a remote module notices that some actuators settings are missing, it requests their retransmission.
-* ABANDONED: Sensor nodes send their 1-Wire Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node
+* Sensor nodes send their 1-Wire / I2C Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node

 ## Configuration
 We will use a serial terminal (USB) to set the configuration parameters (ANSI character codes for colors).
 We have the necessary code in C++ for PIC32.
 The configuration will have to assign a key (0 to 31) to the physically connected ports: